Shirshak52/Drug-pGI50-Prediction/README.md

 -   [PyTorch Geometric Installation Guide](https://pytorch-geometric.readthedocs.io/en/2.6.1/install/installation.html)

 ### 4. **Install external dependencies (for high-resolution molecular visualization):**
-Some external, system-level dependencies must be installed that are used for high-quality plots with crisp molecular images and properly formatted text (such as inline bolding)
+Some external, system-level dependencies must be installed that are used for high-quality plots with crisp molecular images and properly formatted text (such as inline bolding).

 #### 4.1.
 For Crisp Molecule Images (via `cairosvg`):
 The `cairosvg` Python library relies on the **Cairo graphics library**.